-As part of this approach, the Company has implemented a number of significant initiatives.
-These include:
+As part of the legality and transparency measures, the Company has also implemented other relevant initiatives over time.
+The milestones of this prcess include:

-- A memorandum of understanding with the Guardia di Finanza (Financial Police), whereby the Company provides the Guardia di Finanza access to its IT system for research, prevention, and combating illicit acts and economic and financial crimes, perpetrated among other things by exploiting technological and IT tools, in sectors of institutional interest.
-Within this framework, Poste Italiane offers this Authority: - Web access to an "Identity Check" for reporting information and relevant news in order to prevent and repress fraud and any other unlawful acts of an economic or financial nature; - Access to its own contract monitoring IT platform.
+• The signing in 2017 of a memorandum of understanding with the Guardia di Finanza (Financial Police), whereby the Company provides the Guardia di Finanza access to its IT system for research, prevention, and combating illicit acts and economic and financial crimes, perpetrated among other things by exploiting technological and IT tools, in sectors of institutional interest.

+Within this framework, Poste Italiane offers this Authority: